-The Agency is also responsible for developing and maintaining EudraVigilance and EudraVigilance Veterinary, the EU reporting and data-storage systems for side-effect reports, and for supporting signal-identification activities in the EU, including coordinating the EU rapid-alert and incident-management systems for responses to new safety data.
+The EMA is also responsible for developing and maintaining EudraVigilance and EudraVigilance Veterinary, the EU reporting and data-storage systems for side-effect reports, and for supporting signal-identification activities in the EU, including coordinating the EU rapid-alert and incident-management systems for responses to new safety data.

 It also supports methodological research, managing the European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP).
 This network aims to strengthen the monitoring of authorised medicines in Europe by facilitating the conduct of multicentre, independent, post-authorisation studies focusing on safety and on the balance of benefits and risks.

 For more information, see safety monitoring of medicines.

 For veterinary medicines, the EMA is also responsible for establishing safe limits for medicine residues in foods that come from animals.

 The EMA's committees are involved in referral procedures to resolve issues such as concerns over the safety or benefit-risk balance of a medicine or a class of medicines.

 In a referral, the EMA is requested to conduct a scientific assessment of a particular medicine or class of medicines on behalf of the EU.
 The matter is ‘referred’ to the EMA so that it can make a recommendation for a harmonised position across the EU.